-In the period from 1937 to 1950, both top-level competitions existed at the same time, which resulted in there being two national champions in those years (though not every year).
-From 1944 to 1950, there was a super cup contested between the champions of both national competitions, called Başbakanlık Kupası (Prime Minister's Cup).
-It was one of the earliest super cup tournaments in the world.
+In the period from 1940 to 1950, both top-level championships existed at the same time, which resulted in there being two national champions in those years (though not every year).
+Since the Millî Küme was played in a league format, with home and away matches on a regular basis and a higher number of matches overall compared to the Türkiye Futbol Şampiyonası, it was far more popular and competitive than the latter and overshadowed it.
+From 1944 to 1950, there was a special super cup contested between the champions of both national competitions, called Başbakanlık Kupası (Prime Minister's Cup).
+It was one of the earliest football super cup tournaments in the world and in Europe.

-There was no top-level national championship in Turkey between 1951 and 1956.
-Galatasaray represented Turkey in the 1956/57 European Cup as champions of the İstanbul league.
-After that season, UEFA decided that only national champions could participate in the European Cup, which prompted the TFF to launch a national championship.
-Thus the Federasyon Kupası (Federation Cup) was created in 1956, in order to bring forth a national champion which would represent Turkey in the European Cup.
+There was no top-level national championship in Turkey between 1952 and 1955.
+Galatasaray represented Turkey in the 1956/57 European Cup as champions of the İstanbul League.
+During that season, UEFA decided that only national champions could participate in the European Cup, which prompted the TFF to launch a national championship.
+Thus the Federasyon Kupası (Federation Cup) was established in 1956, in order to bring forth a national champion which would represent Turkey in the European Cup.
 Beşiktaş won both editions in 1956/57 and 1957/58.
 However, since the TFF failed to register their name for the draw in time, Beşiktaş could not participate in the 1957/58 season of the European Cup after all.

-In 1959 the professional national league, known as Süper Lig today, was launched by the TFF.
+In 1959 the professional nationwide league, known as Süper Lig (Super League) today, was introduced by the TFF.

-Final Tables and more detailed info on regional leagues before 1959.
+Final Tables and more detailed info on Turkish football before 1959.

 Thanks to Tamás Kárpáti, Cengiz Gürsel and Erdinç Sivritepe for earlier version of this file

-Prepared and maintained by Baki Demirkiran for the Rec.Sport.Soccer Statistics Foundation
+Prepared and maintained by Baki Demirkıran for the Rec.Sport.Soccer Statistics Foundation

 You are free to copy this document in whole or part provided that proper acknowledgement is given to the author.
 All rights reserved.